vonmutinda/grpcourse/README.md

 ## Technologies Used
 A list of technologies used in this project:
 - [Golang version `go1.14.6`](https://golang.org)
-- [gRPC](https://github.com/grpc/grpc-go) A RPC framework that leverages on `HTTP/2` protocol powerful multiplexing capabilites.
+- [gRPC](https://github.com/grpc/grpc-go) A RPC framework that leverages on `HTTP/2` protocol which has powerful multiplexing capabilites.

 ## Resources (Further Read)
 Some of the resources that I found useful `Go/Golang`.